ParAlg/gbbs/docs/install.md

 * Make.

-Note that Make is a secondary method for building and tinkering with GAB that we support for users who do not wish to install Bazel.
+Note that Make is a secondary method for building and tinkering with GBBS that we support for users who do not wish to install Bazel.
 However, all of our performance numbers are collected through binaries built by Bazel, and so Bazel should be used if using the benchmarks in a performance-critical setting.